Vijayanagara Empire: Civil War

+Rama Raya, former Emperor Krishnadevaraya's son-in-law and a powerful noble opposed Salakaraju.
+He supported Sadasiva Raya, a young nephew of Achyuta for the throne.
+Rama Raya gathered support from nobles disgusted by Salakaraju's tyranny and foreign alliances.
+Salakaraju was defeated and killed, along with some of his close supporters like his brother Pedda Tirumala by Rama Raya's forces at the Battle of the Tungabadhra in 1543.

+Sadasiva Raya was placed on the throne (r. ~1543–1570s) though mostly nominal.
+Rama Raya became the de facto ruler/regent and dominated Vijayanagara politics for the next two decades until the catastrophic Battle of Talikota in 1565.
+The civil war weakened the empire internally through factionalism, assassinations, and inviting Deccan Sultans into internal affairs, setting the stage for its later decline.

 Defeat and decline

 Panorama of the Battle of Talikota (1565).
-In the right panel, Husain Shah (riding a horse) orders the decapitation of Rama Raya (reigned 1542–65), the defeated ruler of Vijayanagar.
+In the right panel, Husain Shah (riding a horse) orders the decapitation of Rama Raya (reigned 1542–1565), the defeated ruler of Vijayanagar.
 Ta'rif-i Husain Shahi (Chronicle of Husain Shah).

 Eventually the Deccan sultanates to the north of Vijayanagara united and attacked Rama Raya's army in January 1565 in the Battle of Talikota.
 Regarding the Vijayanagara defeat in battle, Kamath opines that the Sultanate armies, though numerically disadvantaged, were better equipped and trained.
 Their artillery was manned by expert Turkish gunmen while the Vijayanagara army depended on European mercenaries using outdated artillery.
 The Sultanate cavalry rode fast moving Persian horses and used spears that were fifteen to sixteen feet long giving them a greater reach, and their archers used metal crossbows which enabled their arrows to reach longer distances.
-In comparison, the Vijayanagara army depended on slow-moving war elephants, a cavalry riding mostly locally bred weaker horses wielding shorter-reach javelins, and their archers used traditional bamboo bows with a shorter range.
+In comparison, the Vijayanagara army depended on slow-moving war elephants, a cavalry riding mostly locally bred weaker horses (Rama Raya had stopped buying Persian horses for his army) wielding shorter-reach javelins, and their archers used traditional bamboo bows with a shorter range.
 Richard Eaton argues that Vijayanagara's inferiority was due to Krishna Raya's failure to invest in military technology in the years since Raichur because his victory against a technologically superior army led him to underestimate technology's value.

 Despite these disadvantages, Kamath, Hermann Kulke and Dietmar Rothermund concur that the vast Vijayanagara army appeared to have the upper hand until two Muslim generals (identified as the mercenary Gilani brothers according to Kamath) switched sides and joined forces with the Deccan sultanates turning the tide decisively in favor of them.
 The generals captured Rama Raya and beheaded him, and Sultan Hussain had the severed head stuffed with straw for display.
 Rama Raya's beheading created confusion and havoc in the Vijayanagara army, which were then completely routed.
 The Deccan sultanates' army plundered Hampi and reduced it to the ruinous state in which it remains today.